cerner/terra-framework/packages/terra-application-navigation/docs/usage.md

 ## Prerequisites

-- The ApplicationNavigation requires the presence of a `Application` component (provided by `terra-applicaiton`) in its parent hierarchy.
+- The ApplicationNavigation requires the presence of a `Application` component (provided by `terra-application`) in its parent hierarchy.
 This provides essential utilities around i18n, context, and breakpoints.

 ```jsx
 import React from 'react';